hakimharith/nus-devops/README.md

 ## Step 2: Create new React App in Repository

-Go to the location of your Git Repo in your command prompt and type the following
+Go to the location of your Git Repo in your command prompt and type the following.

+Commit the changes to Github.

 ```npx create-react-app <APP-NAME>```